grafana/agent/docs/configuration-reference.md

     # Controls whether compression is enabled.
     [ compression: <string> | default = "gzip" | supported = "none", "gzip"]

+    # Controls what protocol to use when exporting traces.
+    # Only "grpc" is supported in Grafana Cloud.
+    [ protocol: <string> | default = "grpc" | supported = "grpc", "http" ]

     # Controls whether or not TLS is required.
 See https://godoc.org/google.golang.org/grpc#WithInsecure
     [ insecure: <boolean> | default = false ]